- Reviewed: 4 November 2024, 14:48 NZDT

 Crime

 Street crime is prevalent in Burkina Faso and foreigners may be specifically targeted due to their perceived wealth.
 Bag-snatchings, muggings and theft from hotel rooms are common, particularly in Ouagadougou.
 The central market and the area around the United Nations circle are often targeted by thieves.
-Theft is often perpretrated by one or two people on motorbikes.
+Theft is often perpetrated by one or two people on motorbikes.

 Criminals in urban areas may carry knives in order to cut straps on bags and can become violent if the victim is non-compliant.
 Sexual assault occurs periodically in smaller towns and within Ouagadougou.